Student Conduct Hearings

 - Decide what to do about it. (sanctioning)

-Generally, a University Conduct Board (UCB) is comprised of a three person panel (one faculty member, one administrator, one student) along with a presiding hearing officer known as a Process Administrator.
-In some instances such as when there is a need to have a hearing over the summer, a hearing will be coordinated in which a single administrator will preside over the hearing and make a decision of responsibility based on the evidence presented
+The role of hearing authorities, such as the University Conduct Board (UCB), in a formal hearing is very straight forward.
+Generally, a UCB panel is comprised of three univeristy representatives (one faculty member, one administrator, one student) along with a presiding hearing officer known as a Process Advisor.
+In some instances such as when there is a need to have a hearing over the summer, a hearing will be coordinated in which a single administrator will preside soley over the hearing and make a decision of responsibility based on the presented evidence.

 Opening of the Hearing